 Our sales strategy is based on a distribution model whereby we primarily sell our products and services directly to distributors who sell to resellers and service providers, who, in turn, sell to our end-customers.
 In certain cases, we sell directly to government-focused resellers, large service providers and major systems integrators, who have significant purchasing power and unique customer deployment requirements.
 Typically, FortiGuard security subscription services and FortiCare technical support services are purchased along with our appliances.
 We invoice at the time of our sale for the total price of the products and subscription and support services, and the invoice generally becomes payable within 30 to 90 days.
-We generally recognize product revenue up-front but defer revenue for the sale of new and renewal subscription and support services (the date on which the services can first be used by the customer).
-As a result, our sales of new and renewal services increase our deferred revenue balance, which contributes significantly to our positive cash flow from operations.
+We generally recognize product revenue up-front based on the allocated revenue value and defer revenue for the sale of new and renewal subscription and support services contracts.
+We recognize the related services revenue over the service period, which is typically one year from the date the end-customer registers for these services (the date on which the services can first be used by the customer); although, it could be longer as we are experiencing growth in sales of multi-year support and subscription contracts.
+Sales of new and renewal services increase our deferred revenue balance, which contributes significantly to our positive cash flow from operations.